Elvis24-tech/ramens-rating-app/README.md

 Once you open the app you will be able to see the ramen images displayed on the page and with their details.

+Click on the various images to get their names,restaurants,ratings and comments.

 You can add new entries on the form in the table and click the "Add Ramen" button

 This project provides a simple yet interactive way to display and rate ramen dishes.
 The app is user-friendly and easy to use, with real-time updates for adding new ramen entries.